Single women in the Middle Ages: Prostitution

 Single women who couldn't make ends meet would often resort to prostitution if they could not find other means of work.
-But it is hard to distinguish how prostitution was defined in medieval Europe, namely because it can be found it referenced in regard to both commercial and casual sex.
+But it is hard to distinguish how prostitution was defined in medieval Europe, namely because it can be found referenced in regard to both commercial and casual sex.
 However, surviving documents indicate an awareness of the economic circumstances that led women to sell themselves by those in positions of power."That canon lawyers and theological writers found no difference between a prostitute and a sexually active woman morally does not mean that they did not recognize that the sex trade was a business.
 They wrote about under what circumstances it was legitimate for a prostitute to take money.
 The twelfth-century Parisian scholar Peter the Chanter and his associates Stephen Langton, Robert Courson, and Thomas of Chobham said that a prostitute did not have to make restitution of her ill-gotten gains.
 Chobham even argues that the prostitute was entitled to a reasonable wage for her sexual services."
 While prostitution was considered lewd and sinful by the church, it is possible that the average person didn't stigmatize prostitutes in the same way.
 Trial records provide the most concrete examples, with prostitutes being called upon to provide crucial testimony in cases of impotence.

 By the late medieval period, prostitution became regulated in ways it had never been before, relegating working women to particular districts and manners of dress.
 "Prostitution waxed and waned in the Middle Ages for reasons never satisfactorily explained.
 Moral fashions notwithstanding, the major impetus for dramatic increases in prostitution at certain periods in particular countries may have depended upon economic competition with men."